2:1 And the third day there was a marriage in Cana of Galilee;

 Why did Jesus use these?
 Everything He did was full of significance.

-(Although, the meaning was not always recognized by those around Him.) -
+(However, the meaning was not always recognized by those around Him.) -

-He is the true Bridegroom- who cleanses His Bride.
+2. He is the true Bridegroom- who cleanses His Bride.

-The quantity of water suggests that it was meant for more than hand washing.
+• The quantity of water suggests that it was meant for more than hand washing.

 Jewish marriage customs involved ritual bathing (or baptism). (eg. Lev 15:16-18)

-Washing is mentioned in the context of the Lord's 'betrothal' of Israel to Himself (Ezek 16:8-14,60).
+Washing is mentioned in the context of the LORD's 'betrothal' of Israel to Himself (Ezek 16:8-14,60).

-This occasion and Isa 62:5 form the background to John's reference to Jesus as the Bridegroom.
-It is the Bridegroom's place to baptize the Bride (Joh 3:25-30).
+• This occasion (with Isa 62:5) forms the background to John's reference to Jesus as the Bridegroom.

 2:7 Jesus saith unto them, Fill the waterpots with water.

 And they filled them up to the brim.
-2:8 And he saith unto them,

 Draw out now, and bear unto the governor of the feast.

-And they bare [it].
 2:9 When the ruler of the feast had tasted the water that was made wine,

 and knew not whence it was: (but the servants which drew the water knew;)